 - Next, bring one foot up on top of your knee so that your shin is parallel to the floor.

-- From here, sit tall and gently press your knee down toward the floor.
+- From here, sit tall and press down on the elevated knee while keeping your ankle in place.

 - You should feel a nice stretch along the buttock of that leg.

 - Hold this stretch for 30 seconds before switching sides.

 You can do these 3 stretches twice, three times per week.